 — Eckhart Tolle

 Obsessing about the uncontrollable steals your happiness from the present moment.
 When you stop resisting the inevitable, you free yourself from its captivity.
 You can find pleasure in the little things and dedicate yourself to anything you do.
-So, decide today that you’ll allow reality to take place and to go with the flow.
+So, decide today that you’ll allow reality to take place and go with the flow.
 Fighting against it is futile.

 5. The only constant in life is change